Spanish Language & Latin American Studies Available Sessions

 - $95 Online Application Fee

-Classes in the 4-week session meet for 3 hours per day, Monday-Friday.
-Active learning components required by your courses may be scheduled for Fridays.
+Classes meet Monday-Thursday.
+Active learning components required by your courses may be scheduled on Fridays.

 Beginner Level Course Structure